robcarver17/pysystemtrade/docs/production.md

 #### Adding to historic order databases

-For analysis we want to keep records of the orders we've made.
+For analysis, we want to keep records of the orders we've made.
 We save the family of orders to historic order databases.
 It's now safe to delete them from the order stack database tables (this is done by the end of day process).

 Note that there is no guarantee that position and order databases will be consistent; although every effort is made to ensure this is the case.
 I usually assume that position data is correct, although I do use fill prices for mark to market purposes.